 ROTARY PARK DISC GOLF COURSE

-The city has a nine-hole disc golf course at Rotary Park (701 T Ave).
-For a course map CLICK HERE.
+The city has a nine-hole disc golf course at Rotary Park.
+For a map of the course CLICK HERE.
 The disc golf course was made possible with support from the Anacortes Parks Foundation, the City of Anacortes, and the Rotary Club.
-Please be mindful of other park users, packout all of your trash, and respect the neighboring residences.
+Please be mindful of other park users, pack-out all of your trash, and respect the neighboring residences.
 The course is a challenging short par-3 course with many obstacles.
 Since this is a new course we will have some upcoming work parties to help “groom” the fairways.

 Rotary Park is a 1.5 acre linear park located on the north and east edge of the Cap Sante Boat Haven at the base of Cap Sante.
 Rotary Park has a paved pedestrian trail out to the Cap Sante breakwater, picnic tables and a shelter.
 Parking is available at the start of the trail.